vichi100/command/README.md

 	5) Run ottProvider.js: node ottProvider.js, this will setup ott provider in utils collection
 	6) Run trending.js: node trending.js, for diffrent pages, this will print id of trending movies.
 	7) from step 6 copy trending movies ids to trending.py and run trending.py: python3 trending.py, this will create tredings collection.
-	8) Go to flicksickapp.com and categories trending movies to friend / trending.
+	8) Go to flicksickapp.com and categories trending movies to friend / trending, this will create homedatas collection.
   # process.json
   {
   "apps": [